-Are you interested in cities and how they are developed?
-Do you like to think creatively about how urban spaces might work better for people?
-Are you concerned about social problems in cities and how we tackle the injustices that come with city life?
+Are you interested in cities and how they work?
+Do you like to think creatively about how urban spaces can address social problems and the injustices that come with city life?

 A selection of modules are available each year - some examples are below.
 There may be changes before you start your course.
 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.

 Choose a year to see modules for a level of study:

 - Information and Communication Skills

 The skills needed to be able to find, evaluate, summarise and critically evaluate information are all vital to success in an undergraduate degree programme, and are also key transferable skills.
 This module provides basic knowledge of a range of methods for information-gathering and forms of communication.
 The teaching is delivered through a mix of lectures, tutorials and seminars, with students expected to take more responsibility for their own learning as the module progresses.
 Lectures provide basic knowledge on method for information gathering and forms of communication, whilst seminars, tutorials and a range of exercises are used to develop these skills10 credits

 This module will address the range of challenges contained within the Sustainable Development Goals for cities attempting to transition towards sustainable urban development.
 You will be introduced to sustainability challenges and the planning and urban professional response to these in a range of specific cities.
 You will then conduct your own research on one of these case study cities to evaluate its response, and the wider lessons to be learned from it about transitions towards sustainable development.10 credits